amand33p/amand33p/README.md

 - 👨‍💻 All of my projects are available at [amand33p.github.io](amand33p.github.io)

-- 💬 Ask me about **React & Node.js, in general JavaScript problems**
+- 💬 Ask me about **React & Node.js - in general JavaScript questions**

 - 📫 How to reach me **amandeep96x@gmail.com**